Educational Inequity and

 High Dosage Tutoring

-A body of research and practice informs the implementation of the Denver Math & Literacy Fellow programs.
-The programs are an intensive, individualized academic intervention for students below grade level in math or reading.
+A body of research and practice informs the implementation of the Denver Math Fellow programs.
+The programs are an intensive, individualized academic intervention for students below grade level in math.
 The programs are based on a model developed by Match Education.
 Match Education runs three schools in Boston where each student receives an additional hour of math and an additional hour of literacy tutoring each day as part of their regular schedule.
 Tutoring is provided by recent college graduates, career changers and retirees committed to a year of service.
 After their year of service participants go on to lead their own classroom, pursue graduate studies or a career outside of education.

 The fellow model, as developed at Match, was identified by the research of Harvard economist Roland Fryer as an effective strategy used by high performing schools to close achievement gaps.
 The five strategies identified by Fryer are: